Credible takeaways

 High-interest credit card debt can be a drag on your budget.
 Making matters worse, your balance can grow quickly due to compound interest — which is interest assessed on unpaid interest.
 In spite of this, inflation and increased costs of living have led more people to rely on credit cards to bridge the gap between income and expenses.

-But you may be able to trade high-interest credit card debt for a lower-rate loan, which could lower your monthly payment or help you pay down debt quicker.
+But you may be able to trade high-interest credit card debt for a personal loan with a lower rate, which could help you save money on interest and pay off debt quicker.

 How does credit card refinancing work?